New study aims to help cancer patients and their partners sleep better together

 Summary

-This study looks at sleep habits in people with gastrointestinal cancer and their sleep partners (like a spouse).
+This study looks at sleep habits in people with gastrointestinal cancer and their sleep partners.
 It tests two different programs to help improve sleep quality and reduce insomnia.
-About 152 patient-partner pairs will join, and the study tracks sleep changes over 13 weeks.
+About 152 patient-partner pairs will take part, and their sleep will be tracked using questionnaires over 13 weeks.

 Get updates